bleonardb3/WSL_12-11/README.md

 ### Setting up lab projects in DSX Local
 1. Rename the downloaded **WSL_Demos.zip** file and give it a unique name.
 For example, add your initials (i.e. WSL_Demos_BB.zip).    *Note: Project names in DSX Local cluster must be unique.
 When we create a project "from file", the project name is inherited from the file name*.
-2. Click on https://169.60.117.67/#/?_k=ugwvld to log in to DSX Local.
+2. Click on https://169.60.117.66 or https://169.60.117.69 (depending on which cluster you were assigned) to log in to Watson Studio Local.
 Enter Username and Password, and then click **Sign In**
 3. Click **New Project**.
 > <img src="/img/Welcome_Screen.png"/>
 4. Select "From File", browse to the **.zip file** (the WSL_Demos zip file that you renamed above) and click **Open**.
 Then click **Create**.